sethjback/jpatch/README.md

 4. Children

-  This is the map of all possible children under the current path and maps to Values AFTER the value substitution.
+  This is the map of all possible children under the current path and is the same as the Values key.

   For wildcard values, use *